Filter

 Download

 Get the plugin for free now and upgrade to the Premium version later.
-Insert the license key to Settings -> Divi Filter to get the Premium features.

 Filter all modules